 Externs are enrolled in a Santa Clara University educational program for which they receive academic credit for their work.
 Externs are not employed by Santa Clara University or by the sponsoring institution.
-American Bar Association accrediting requirements and Santa Clara Law regulations provide that externs cannot receive compensation for their activity.
 Moreover, receipt of compensation by an extern may violate employment and immigration laws of the host country and could result in civil or criminal sanctions.